Measurement and Analysis of Lobar Lung Deformation After a Change of Patient Position During Video-Assisted Thoracoscopic Surgery: Discussion

 \subsection{Registration procedure}

-The implemented registration procedure followed the subanatomical registration approach to account for sliding motion \citep{wu_evaluation_2008}.
-We used a combination of gradient-based similarity, boundary similarity and regularization for the cost function, which had shown good performance in breathing-lung image registration \citep{ruhaak_estimation_2017}.
 Only accurate deformation fields would allow reliable quantification of deformation and movement measurements.
 Therefore, the accuracy of the estimated deformation fields was measured in terms of TREs, which were consistently low with maximum average of 1.0~mm across clinical cases.
 In addition, in comparison with the complete lung registration, the subanatomical registration resulted in significantly lower TREs close to the lung fissures, demonstrating the importance of accounting for sliding motion.
-It is worth mentioning that the obtained registration accuracy was of the order of the preoperative CT image spacing.
-We considered this accuracy sufficient for the purposes of this deformation characterization study.
+The obtained registration accuracy was of the order of the preoperative CT image spacing, which was considered sufficient for the purposes of this deformation characterization study.